Packaging ESP-IDF Components

 registry_url: https://components-staging.espressif.com

-To upload components to the ESP Component Registry, you may follow the steps in the Login via CLI section.
+To publish components to the ESP Component Registry (production registry), follow the steps in Login via CLI.

 compote component upload --name test_cmp

-Once uploaded, your component should be viewable at https://components.espressif.com/components/<your_default_namespace>/test_cmp.
+Once uploaded, your component will be available at:

 To upload the component to another namespace, you can specify the namespace in the command: